1 min read

 Reduce unplanned downtime and maximize the fuel efficiency of your diesel engines

 Diesel engines are widely used today.
-You can find them inside buses and tractor trailers traveling our roads, humming along in construction equipment and drill rigs, submerged in marine environments and helping save lives in hospital generators, amongst many other applications.
+You can find them inside buses and tractor trailers traveling our roads, humming along in construction equipment and drill rigs, submerged in marine environments, and helping save lives in hospital generators, amongst many other applications.
 Diesel engines are popular for good reason.
-Not only do they have cleaner exhaust emissions, they are also known for more reliable starts in extreme temperatures.
+Not only do they have cleaner exhaust emissions, but they are also known for more reliable starts in extreme temperatures.

 Topics: water Water Contamination diesel filtration case study contaminination